-where A and φ_0 are arbitrary constants.
+where A and φ_0 are arbitrary constants, which must be found from the initial conditions.

 - We can put $\phi_0 = 0$ by redefinition of φ - what direction we measure φ from. - Before I do that, I want to point out that this is cheating.
 The constants A and φ_0 should be obtained from the initial conditions.
 So unless we know how to get φ_0 from the initial conditions we cannot redefine our system of coordinates to measure the angle from the direction of φ_0 .
 However, we know that such redefinition exists.
 We will discuss the issue of finding φ_0 from the initial conditions later and now we just go ahead and redefine φ . - So by setting $\phi_0 = 0$ we have